comychitz/intro_to_programming/README.md

   return y;
 }
 ```
-The first line is declaring a function named doubleValue, which takes in an
+The first line is declaring a function named `doubleValue`, which takes in an
 integer value we're calling `x` and returns another integer value (`int` stands
 for integer).
 As you can guess, this function's purpose is to double the value
 given and return its result.
 The second line is an open curly bracket (`{`) used